-Did you know you engage with embedded financial products when you avail ridesharing services, place a food order on an app, or use any mobile payment app to pay your bills.
+Did you know you engage with embedded financial products when you avail of ridesharing services, place a food order on an app, or use any mobile payment app to pay your bills.

-The embedded finance services have become an integrated part of the finance market, expected to reach $138 billion in the coming years.
+Embedded finance services have become an integrated part of the finance market, expected to reach $138 billion in the coming years.

-Keep reading if you want to learn more about how digitization in the Fintech sector works for your business, or how integrating new financial mechanisms can improve your transactions.
+Keep reading if you want to learn more about how digitization in the Fintech sector works for your business or how integrating new financial mechanisms can improve your transactions.

 What is Embedded Finance?

 Understanding or getting a grip on "embedded finance" is challenging, like other new concepts.
 Simply put, embedded finance relies on financial services and tools such as payment processing or lending by any non-financial provider.

 Consumers can streamline financial processes through embedded financing, making accessing the required service simpler.
 In the past, customers may have needed to physically visit a bank to apply for credit to make a significant purchase.

 Embedded finance or digital banking products can do both tasks at the same time.
 Klarna, Amazon's EMI lending choices, and AfterPay are some of the most renowned instances of integrated finance.
 Remember that embedded finance is not just about providing convenience to consumers, companies, or startups - it also has other purposes.